timboGithubMan/bHLH-RNA-Seq/README.md

 within each folder, there are the files:
 - sigCA.csv - a spreadsheet of all genes significantly different between C and A
-- clusterProfiler_CA_MF (and _BP) clusterProfiler GO analysis of sigCA genes. the clusterProfiler analysis is kind of outdated, there are better GO tools to use
+- clusterProfiler_CA_MF (and _BP) clusterProfiler GO analysis of sigCA genes.
 - CA_volcano - a volcano plot of sigCA genes
 - CA_cnetplot - created using the clusterProfiler results. a visualization of a couple of GO terms
 - KEGG pathways" - a visualization of the regulation of different KEGG pathways across the pairwise comparison